List of Coronation Street characters introduced in 2004: Yana Lumb

-Yana Lumb, played by Jayne Bickerton is Cilla Battersby-Brown's (Wendi Peters) best friend and in a way is usually involved in Cilla's scams and plots.
+Yana Lumb, played by Jayne Bickerton, is Cilla Battersby-Brown's (Wendi Peters) best friend and in a way is usually involved in Cilla's scams and plots.
 Yana works with Cilla in Wong's chip shop on Rosamund Street until its closure in 2007.

 Yana ends up going on Cilla's honeymoon with her instead of Cilla's husband Les Battersby (Bruce Jones), who is in trouble with Cilla for trashing all the wedding presents at the reception.

 Yana takes pity on Les in late November 2006, when he reveals his suspicions of Cilla having an affair.
-Yana is shocked that Cilla won't confide in her and feels sorry for a miserable Les, they become more and more attracted to each other and eventually can't resist each other.
+Yana is shocked that Cilla would not confide in her and feels sorry for a miserable Les, they become more and more attracted to each other and eventually cannot resist each other.
 Yana engages in an affair with Les and sleeps with him in the living room, only to be seen by Cilla's son, Chesney Brown (Sam Aston).
 Cilla soon finds out about the affair, and pretends she has skin cancer.
 She forces Yana and Les to sit in a bathtub of mushy peas on Christmas Eve to raise money for Cilla's holiday fund to Florida.
 Before she leaves, she revealed the truth.

 Returning in December, Cilla slaps Yana but forgives her.
 Her last appearance is in July 2007 when she and Cilla are both fired from the takeaway.